 Currently the Council receives Department of Levelling Up, Housing and Communities (DLUHC) (formally MHCLG)) annual Homelessness Prevention Grant.
-This grant has been confirmed for 2022/23.
 This grant is used to pay for the temporary accommodation management fee with our RSL temporary accommodations providers, some staffing costs and some homeless prevention measures such as the Rent Deposit Scheme.